johnssson/hdg_bavaria_homeassistant/README.md

 ### `hdg_boiler.set_node_value`

-Allows you to set a specific value for a writable HDG node.
+Allows you to set a specific value for a writable HDG node via the background worker.

 **Service Data:**